FLUX-SE/odoo-api-client/README.md

 [![Build Status][ico-github-actions]][link-github-actions]
 [![Quality Score][ico-code-quality]][link-code-quality]

-## Odoo API client
+# Odoo API client

+Odoo (formerly OpenERP) is a Belgian suite of business management software tools (PGI) : https://www.odoo.com/.

 This library allow communication trough Odoo JSON-RPC or XML-RPC API.
-Documentation about it can be found here : https://www.odoo.com/documentation/master/developer/reference/external_api.html
+Documentation about it can be found here (for the XML-RPC one, none for the JSON-RPC) : https://www.odoo.com/documentation/master/developer/reference/external_api.html

 This library will allow you to :